 You could also include a scan-to-reorder QR code on your packaging and direct mail, and into shipments as inserts.
 Customers can scan and reorder in seconds, without downloading a new app or creating an account.

 Bonus?
 Scan-to-reorder QR codes are rich with data!
-You’ll get product-level insights and repeat purchase behavior, so you can make better decisions on how to build your marketing campaigns in the future.
+You’ll get product-level insights and repeat purchase behaviour, so you can make better decisions on how to build your marketing campaigns in the future.

 Ready to pull the next growth lever?